Blinue/Magpie/README_EN.md

 ## Hints

-1. If you have set DPI scaling, but the window to be magnifies doesn't support high DPI: Go to the compatibility settings of the target application, and set the "High DPI scaling override" option to "Application".
+1. If you have set DPI scaling, but the window to be magnified doesn't support high DPI: Go to the compatibility settings of the target application, and set the "High DPI scaling override" option to "Application".

    ![High DPI Setting](img/High_DPI_Settings.png)